ATCOR: Thomas Robert Malthus

-Thomas Robert Malthus (1766-1834) argued within his famous treatise An Essay on the Principle of Population, that in the short-term, taxes on agricultural activity fall on labor and capital—but in the long-run the tax ultimately falls on rent.^{:2}^{8} In a letter to David Ricardo dated to 1815, Malthus wrote:^{:29}[...]
+Thomas Robert Malthus (1766-1834) argued within his famous treatise An Essay on the Principle of Population, that in the short-term, taxes on agricultural activity fall on labor and capital—but in the long-run the tax ultimately falls on rent.
+In a letter to David Ricardo dated to 1815, Malthus wrote:[...]
 I think however there are often cases where taxes are thrown off on the landlord, and I meant to say that those which had not already been thrown off on the consumer would then be thrown off on the landlord.

 H. Bronson Cowan

-Real-estate appraiser H. Bronson Cowan explained in the June 1953 issue of The Henry George News how shifts in land value after the imposition of a land tax (which he referred to as site-value tax) will not always decrease the capital value of land, unless other taxes have been cut or the tax-base fully shifted onto land.
+Real-estate appraiser H. Bronson Cowan explained in the June 1953 issue of The Henry George News how shifts in land value after the imposition of a land tax (which he referred to as a site-value tax) will not always decrease the capital value of land, unless other taxes have been cut or the tax base fully shifted onto land.

 Mason Gaffney

-Mason Gaffney (1923-2020) was the first economist to give a name to the concept, labelling it ATCOR in 1998.
+Mason Gaffney (1923-2020) was the first economist to name the concept, labelling it ATCOR in 1998.
 Taxes on labor (wages) and capital (interest), he wrote, did not increase the size of the revenue pie, but took away from what would become rent's (land's Net Product) complete aggregate, consummating all of the potential taxable income within a locational jurisdiction.

-In Gaffney's 1998 excerpt, The Physiocratic Concept of ATCOR, based on his previous lecture notes, he outlines the basic logic behind the economic concept:A. Land supply fixed, capital and labor elastic, demand elastic.
+In Gaffney's 1998 excerpt, The Physiocratic Concept of ATCOR, based on his previous lecture notes, he outlines the basic logic of the economic concept:A. Land supply fixed, capital and labor elastic, demand elastic.
 The thesis that all taxes are shifted to landowners follows logically from two premises.
 One, after-tax interest rates are determined by world markets, so the local supply of capital is perfectly elastic at a fixed, after-tax rate.
 Two, labor has been reduced to so low a level that it cannot bear any more tax burden.
-Anyone may test the premises by observation.'^{:2}He then highlights the history of economic thought behind the concept:B. Venerable tradition of ATCOR in the history of economic thought:
+Anyone may test the premises by observation.He then highlights the history of economic thought behind the concept:B. Venerable tradition of ATCOR in the history of economic thought: